-On November 8-9, Chalmers Area of Advance Life Science Engineering will organize the Initiative Seminar Engineering Health with support from Sahlgrenska University Hospital and AstraZeneca.
+On November 8-9, Chalmers Area of Advance Life Science Engineering will organize the Initiative Seminar Engineering Health with support from Sahlgrenska University Hospital, AstraZeneca, Sahlgrenska Academy and MedTech West.

 The aim of these exciting days is to bring medicine and engineering closer together, as we strongly believe in the need for collaborations between disciplines.
 Did you know that William Chalmers left half of his money to the school now known as Chalmers, and the other half to Sahlgrenska?
 This is why our seminar days are called Engineering Health – The Legacy of William Chalmers.

 Our programme will stretch from the past, to present, and future challenges.
 A number of short pair-presentations will provide an overview of ongoing collaborations between engineers and clinicians.
 These will feature local researchers as well as international researchers who have succeeded in establishing translational activities.
 We are proud to announce that Mikael Elam and Mikael Persson, co-inventors of Strokefinder, and Max Ortiz Catalan and Rickard Brånemark, who developed an arm prosthesis, will join us.
 We are also delighted that Dr Oliver Aalami, Dr Ronald Dalman and PhD Chris Cheng from Stanford, USA, have accepted to join us.
 Oliver Aalami will talk about augmented reality, while Ronald Dalman and Chris Cheng will give insights into their collaboration on the development of new stents.